Set Right What Once Went Wrong

 - Generator Gawl seems to fall into this category, seeing how the only reason Auge was able to take over was because Gawl, Koji, and Ryu went back in time to stop them.
-In the end Ryu was the one who created the include cells and gave Auge the ability to take over, which is what caused them to go back in the first place.
-Ouch, I think my brain just exploded.
+In the end Ryu was the one who created the include cells and gave Auge the ability to take over, which is what caused them to go back in the first place, turning it into a Stable Time Loop.

 - An attempt at this is the driving force behind the Myth Arc of Rave Master.
 The series inverts the trope because changing history back to the way it was is the bad guys' plan, as the original timeline's world was utterly destroyed save one survivor, who was able to change history to create the Rave world.
 On top of the Eldritch Clock Roach out to undo the paradox involved, most of the late-story baddies want to see the "false" world destroyed.

 - The premise of Flint the Time Detective.
 The Time Shifters got scattered throughout history, changing the way certain historical events played out, and the Time Detectives have to capture them and put the past back the way it was.